Form I-944: The Complete Guide (Free)

 Mr. Manji founded Manji Law in 2016 to follow his passion of helping people navigate the complicated immigration system.
 Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
 Published on: September 23, 2019, Last Updated on: October 19, 2019.

-USCIS form I-944 is the ”Declaration of Self-Sufficiency” and may be required of all non-exempt people who file for adjustment of immigration status.
+USCIS form I-944 is the ”Declaration of Self-Sufficiency” and may be required of all non-exempt people who file for adjustment of status.
 This form and the corresponding Public Charge rule were expected to be put into effect as of October 15, 2019.

 Book a Consultation